Main content

 Biography

-Annie graduated from Vanderbilt Law School, where her interest in representing the underdog was first stoked and developed while a student working in the Vanderbilt Legal Clinic.
-While at Vanderbilt, Annie was awarded the Carl J. Ruskowski Clinical Legal Education Awardawarded to the student who demonstrated excellence in practice of law and best exemplified the highest standards of the legal profession.
+Deets graduated from Vanderbilt University Law School, where she received the Carl J. Ruskowski Clinical Legal Education Award, given to the student who demonstrated excellence in the practice of law and best exemplified the highest standards of the legal profession.
+She attended Southern Methodist University on a golf scholarship and graduated Phi Beta Kappa and magna cum laude.